-Indication:

-Corneal cystine deposits in patients with cystinosis

-1 drop into EACH eye FOUR to SIX times a day ^[1] (Unlicensed - 0.55 % eye drops only)
+Indication: Corneal cystine deposits in patients with cystinosis Dose: 1 drop into EACH eye FOUR times a day [1] 1 drop FOUR time a day (3.8mg/ml eye drops only).

-For dosing information on Procysbi and Cystadrops refer to their respective SPCs.
+For dosing information on Procysbi refer to the SPCs.